BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Who would not like to sound like Elvis?
 I bet, aside from wishing to look like him, every guy out there wants to have that Elvis-like baritone voice that makes girls swoon.
 Dozens of Elvis Look-and-Sing-alike Contests are held throughout the world to honor Elvis, the King of Pop, and hundreds of impersonators usually join these contests.
 Even Freddie Mercury did a Queen-version of an Elvis Song, and Bruno Mars, when he was young, even impersonated Elvis Presley.

-When it comes to singers who sounded or would like to sound like Elvis Presley, I think there are many.
-The thing is, Elvis Presley’s voice is not difficult to mimic, especially if you have that range of voice similar to his.
+When it comes to singer’s who sounded or would like to sound like Elvis, I think there are many.
+The thing is, Elvis voice is not difficult to mimic, especially if you have that range of voice similar to his.
 Even I, for example, can mimic, in many instances, the voice of Elvis.

 3 Singers Who Can Sing Like Elvis Presley

-There is a big difference between those who mimic the voice of Elvis and those who really sound naturally like Elvis.
+There is a big difference between those who mimic the voice of Elvis and those who really sound naturally similar to Elvis.
 Thus, for every excellent mimicker of Elvis’ voice, there are around fifty awful mimickers of him.
-Their number only shows that Elvis is a real icon, idolized even by his fellow singers.
-So, below is a list of singers who naturally sing and sound like Elvis Presley:
+Their number only shows that Elvis is a real icon, idolized even by his fellow singer’s.
+So, below is a list of singer’s who naturally sing and sound like Elvis Presley:

 1) James Hodges Ellis

-His vocals had a remarkable resemblance to the voice of Elvis Presley.
+His vocals had a remarkable resemblance to the elvis voice type.
 Thus, in 1969, Shelby Singleton, who got the Sun Records’ back catalogue rights to Elvis recordings, other than those for the label’s recordings, released one of Ellis’ recordings of the early songs of Presley.
 These early recordings included “That’s All Right (Mama)” along with the Blue Moon of Kentucky.”

 The label did not categorically say who sang the song but credited such recordings to someone anonymous.
 The rumor had it that the recordings were alternate takes derived from Presley sessions.
 However, you will notice that the recordings feature electric instead of a string bass.